burnout87/burnout.github.io/README.md

 # renku-aqs-graph-library

-The functionalities implemented within the `graph_helper.js` javascript module enable the interaction with the graph, as well as its graphical behavior.
-In particular:
+This javascript library serves as the component that enables user interaction with the project Knowledge Graph and controls its graphical behavior.
+It is to be used in conjunction with the renku plugin [`renkgu-graph-vis`](https://github.com/oda-hub/renku-graph-vis/), which main output is indeed an interactive representation of the graph.

+In particular, the main functionalities offered are:

-* __graph drawing__: draw the graph starting from an export of the graph, currently `ttl` format is supported
+* `graph drawing`: draw the graph starting from an export of the graph, currently `ttl` format is supported.
-* __graph user-interaction__:
+* `graph user-interaction`:
-  * query the triples, thus drawing the relative nodes and edges directly connected to the clicked node
+  * query the triples, thus drawing the relative nodes and edges directly connected to the clicked node.
-  * hide or highlight user selected node using a dedicated context menu
+  * hide or highlight user selected node using a dedicated context menu.
-* __graph customization__: various types of configuration can be applied:
+* `graph configuration`: various types of configuration can be applied:
   * __graphical__
   * __subset selection of nodes__
   * __absorption/expansion of nodes__

-This library is to be used in conjunction with the renku plugin [`renkgu-graph-vis`](https://github.com/oda-hub/renku-graph-vis/), which main output is an interactive representation of the project Knowledge Graph.

 ## Node context menu functionalities